Pradumnasaraf/SocialSlash/README.md

 **Local setup**

-Prerequisites- Node.js and npm installed in your local system.
+Prerequisites - Node.js and npm installed in your local system.
 Also make sure you have cloned and installed all the dependencies.

 ```js
 npm run dev
 ```

-You can access the API at localhost:9001
+You can access the API at localhost:9002

 ## 🛡️ License